HistoryThis section has been translated automatically.

-Spontaneous healing of the eruptions within 4-6 weeks.
+Spontaneous healing of eruptions within 4-6 weeks.
 Healing is independent of the time of delivery.
-Rare is a protracted course with persistence of the skin lesions over several months.
+Rarer is a protracted course with persistence of the skin lesions for several months.
 Recurrences in one of the subsequent pregnancies are a rarity, as well as under contraceptives, No skin lesions are found in the newborns.

 Note(s)This section has been translated automatically.